jing-xiang/psychosis/README.md

 - **WiFi connection**

 ### How it works
-1. **Connects to WiFi**: The Arduino connects to a WiFi network (e.g., "IMAN").
+1. **Connects to WiFi** - the Arduino connects to a WiFi network (e.g., "IMAN").
 2. **Sends motion data**:
-   - The accelerometer measures your movements.
+   - the accelerometer measures your movements.
-   - Data is sent to Unity over WiFi using UDP (port 8889).
+   - data is sent to Unity over WiFi using UDP (port 8889).
 3. **Triggers effects in VR**:
-   - Your movements can change the scene or start hallucinations.
+   - your movements can change the scene or start hallucinations.
-   - For example, shaking your hand might make the world look distorted.
+   - for example, shaking your hand might make the world look distorted.

 ### Why it’s cool
-- **Natural interaction**: You don’t need a controller, just move your body.
+- **Interaction** - you don’t need a controller, just move your body.
-- **Learn about Psychosis**: Helps you understand how people with psychosis might feel.
+- **Learn about Psychosis** - helps you understand how people with psychosis might feel.
-- **Immersive and fun**: Makes the VR experience more realistic.
+- **Immersive and fun** - makes the VR experience more realistic.

 ### How to set it up
 1. Connect the accelerometer to the Arduino (pins A0, A1, A2).